DSD-DBS/py-capellambse/docs/source/start/declarative.rst

 It is important to understand when new model objects are created and when only references are added.
-The following example would create a reference in the ``.allocated_functions`` attribute of the :py:class:`~capellambse.model.layers.la.LogicalComponent` which is also the logical ``root_component`` (parent) to the logical ``root_function``:
+The following example would create a reference in the ``.allocated_functions`` attribute of the :py:class:`~capellambse.metamodel.la.LogicalComponent` which is also the logical ``root_component`` (parent) to the logical ``root_function``:

 .. code-block:: yaml